kbrown333/cs-file-system/README.md

 Generate Scripts: "node config.js scripts [type]"
 ```

 The most important command to note is the "mount" command, which will create a database entry for your external hard drives.
-Before continuing, please make sure to plug at least 1 extneral hard drive into your linux machine.
+Before continuing, please make sure to plugin at least 1 extneral hard drive into your linux machine.

 To set your hard drive up with the system, enter the following command (replacing 'my-drive' with whatever name you want).